vdogamer/twetter/README.md

-twitter-clone
+Twetter
 =============

-This is the sample Twitter Clone code base for Thinkful's Ruby on Rails course.
+This is the sample version of Twetter, a basic clone of the most popular micro-blogging site, produced for Thinkful's Ruby on Rails course.

 Before Beginning
 -------------